VasilIIliev/AI_Q-Learning_Chess/README.md

-This project isThis project showcases two AI agents battling each other in chess using Q-Learning.
+This project showcases two AI agents battling each other in chess using Q-Learning.
 Each move and its reward are recorded in a q_table.txt file, which helps the agents refine their strategies over time.
 The program is written in Python and demonstrates reinforcement learning applied to a complex, competitive game environment.

 ✨ Features: